 A post-modern puzzle about self and identity.

-Alexander embarks on a remarkable experiment, the likes of which no one has attempted before: to find who he is by writing a book as if he were a watching detective.
+Alexander embarks on a remarkable experiment, the likes of which no one has attempted before, maybe that's why there is a detective watching him.
 With Penny, Alexander is a gadfly, mucking her about, unable to see past her beauty; but with Melanie, he has met his match.
 It is remarkable how quickly the mood shifts from talk of big questions (religion, God, beauty, how mirrors lie) to the perfectly ordinary nuances between a couple.

 ‘Raymond Chandler meets Maurice Sendac.
 A private investigator develops his latest assignment into a more complex exploration of the exterior and interior worlds of his ‘watch’.
 It’s vastly more invasive, but no one gets hurt.
 Mark Carew’s book is mysterious yet understated, and the reader cannot but stick with him as the intrigue develops.
 Exquisite.’ —Alison Baverstock, author of Is there a book in you?